grant-g/marked-it-cli/README.md

 	Do not generate Table of Contents files

 --headerFile=<headerSourceFile>
-	Path to file with content to be prepended to generated .html
+	Path to the file with content to be prepended to the generated .html

 --footerFile=<footerSourceFile>
-	Path to file with content to be appended to generated .html
+	Path to the file with content to be appended to the generated .html

---pdfSettingsFile=<pdfSettingsFile>
+--pdfOptionsFile=<pdfOptionsFile>
-	Path to file with PDF generation settings
+	Path to the file with PDF generation options

 --conrefFile=<conrefFile>
-	Path to file containing DITA-style variable definitions
+	Path to the file containing DITA-style variable definitions
 ```

+## PDF Generation

+For PDF file generation to succeed, [wkhtmltopdf](http://wkhtmltopdf.org/ "wkhtmltopdf home") must be installed and the path to its binary must be in the OS' PATH environment variable.
+Note that on Windows the wkhtmltopdf arch (32-/64-bit) should match that of the node.js being used.

+If ```--pdfOptionsFile``` is not specified then all default options will be used.
+Custom options are specified in strict JSON format as the camel-cased equivalents of the options described in the [wkhtmltopdf options](http://wkhtmltopdf.org/usage/wkhtmltopdf.txt).
+For an example see included file ```example/examplePDFoptions```.